 From Mac mini to MacBooks and iMac (Pro)s to Mac Pro, Apple offers a computer for every application, each with its own advantages and disadvantages.
 We try to navigate you through the offer and give you a decision support.

-The display is a quick decision criterion: Do you want a large display, don’t have one yet and want a tidy desk?
-Then the iMac is your first choice.
-With its beauty and good usability, no desktop computer has established itself as a designer object like the iMac.
-Have we met your taste with this argument, read here in the iMac chapter for further detail information and what you should be aware of when making a purchase.
-Even for users with a limited budget, a good “normal” iMac is a good alternative to the iMac Pro.
+The display is a quick decision criterion: Do you want a large display, but don’t have one yet and want a tidy desk?
+Then the iMac is the first choice.
+No desktop computer has established itself as a designer furnishing item with its beauty and good usability like the iMac.

-If you already have the peripherals like mouse, keyboard and monitor, you are well prepared and may have a Mac mini in mind.
-But it’s a different story if you don’t have any hardware at all.
-If you buy the keyboard and the trackpad from Apple, you will have to add another $250.
-Together with the smallest M1 Mac mini, you’ll be at around $950 – a complete MacBook Air will cost only $50 more and comes with a screen.
+If you already have the peripherals such as mouse, keyboard and monitor, you are well prepared and perhaps have a Mac mini in mind – this is then a good purchase.
+However, it looks different when you don’t have any hardware at all.
+If you buy the keyboard and trackpad from Apple, you’ll have to add over 300 Euros.
+Together with the smallest M1 Mac mini, you’ll end up with a little over 1090 Euros – a complete MacBook Air only costs about 100 Euros more and includes screen, battery and webcam.

-Both devices have nearly the same power consumption, because they both use the M1 chip.
-The Mac mini has the advantage that it still has an active fan, which ensures that the chip does not have to reduce its performance during long periods of use.
-But maybe it is more attractive for you to buy a complete MacBook Air and use it with an external monitor.
-Keep in mind that a Mac mini has more ports on the back of the device.
-MacBook Air offers only two Thunderbolt 3 ports.
+Maybe it is more attractive for you to buy a complete MacBook Air and use it with an external monitor.
+Keep in mind that a Mac mini has more ports on the back.
+The MacBook Air only has two Thunderbolt 3 ports.

 Which Mac mini to buy?
 Decision criteria.